HyunchangOh/ImplementingSearch/README.md

 1. Construct Fm Index with iv2py library.
 2. Perform search and reorganize format to comply with other search implementations.

+### Pigeonhole search
+1. Build fm index for future searches.
+2. Split substring into error+1 parts.
+3. Search for parts individually with fm index based search.
+4. Verify each hit individually by looking at the hit position in the text and comparing the rest of the text with the substring.
+5. Save verified positions, allowing for the determined number of errors.
+Delete duplicate positions.

 ## Benchmark Comparison
 For the query size of 1000,
 Suffix array search took 343.96045565605164 seconds, among which 7.536531209945679 seconds were used for array construction.